I enjoy giving advice to others when they are stuck on what to write in wedding cards.

 - From the core of my heart, I am sending my very best wishes to you two in your marriage.
 I pray that God grants you nothing but unending love and happiness in your life together.

 - On this holy and happy occasion of your wedding day, I am sending these wishes to both of you.
-Marriage is a beautiful bond which grows stronger with love and affection.
+Marriage is a beautiful bond that grows stronger with love and affection.
 May God keep your relationship happy and full of love forever!

 - Congratulations—your two souls are going to be united in marriage.
 May God never let the memory of this day fade from your heart.
 Happy wedding on this blessed day!

-- As the Almighty is the fountain of all love, I pray to the Supreme Power to overflow your conjugal life with unending flow of love.
+- As the Almighty is the fountain of all love, I pray to the Supreme Power to overflow your conjugal life with an unending flow of love.

 More General Religious Wedding Wishes

-- Marriage nothing if not full of acts of loving and sharing.
+- Marriage is nothing if not full of acts of loving and sharing.
 May God bless you both on this day with a lifetime of shared love and happiness.
 Congratulations!

 - Wishing you a joyous lifetime on this joyous day.
 I wish you both nothing but continuing happiness generated from the union of souls.
 May the humanity of God join me in this wish.
-Here's to a blessed lifetime of love to you both!
+Here's to a blessed lifetime of love for you both!